MaximPodgore/RippleEdits/README.md

-# Evaluating the Ripple Effects of Knowledge Editing in Language Models
+# Evaluating the Ripple Effects of Knowledge Editing in RAG systems

 This repository contains code from the paper: ["Evaluating the Ripple Effects of Knowledge Editing in Language Models"](https://arxiv.org/abs/2307.12976), which has now been extended to allow for benchmarking of RAG systems